briankwest/roomservice/README.md

 ### 3. `order_total`

-- **Description**: Provides a summary of the customer's order, including item details and the total price, identified by the customer's phone number.
+- **Description**: Provides a summary of the customer's order, including item details and the total price, identified by the customer's room number.
 - **Function Name**: `order_total`
 - **Parameters**: